cdmx1/wappler_ac_ag_chart/README.md

 - **Legend Spacing**: Adjust the spacing between legend items.
 - **Legend Position**: Choose the position of the legend (Bottom, Top).
 - **Humanize Y Axis Legends**: Humanize Y-axis legends for better readability.

+#### Action Attributes

+**Load**
+- Mainly to be used in conjunction with "No Auto Load" enabled so that you can load only when certain conditions are met.
+- Use Case: Used when you're awaiting the population of specific elements or data before loading the chart.
+It's also useful for refreshing the chart intentionally.

 ### Usage